manning-lp/MarkusDegen-using-scikit-learn-lp/README.md

-# using-scikit-learn-and-pyod-lp-author
+# using-scikit-learn-lp-author
-Repository for liveProject: Using scikit-learn and PyOD
+Repository for liveProject: Using scikit-learn